 If The Shoulder Was Not the Problem, What Was?

-Upon further discussion it was revealed that this client had taken up swimming to alleviate the joint stress of running.
-I was now able to provide them a much fuller picture about their training response: with tight hip flexors, I explained, it is like swimming with a weight hanging off your leg, dragging your leg downward into the water.
+Upon further discussion, it was revealed that this client had taken up swimming to alleviate the joint stress of running.
+I was now able to provide them a much fuller picture of their training response: with tight hip flexors, I explained, it is like swimming with a weight hanging off your leg, dragging your leg down into the water.
 Their particular body attempted to counter this stress by adjusting action at the joints in their spine.
 One of the hip flexors, the psoas muscle, happens to attach to the lumbar spine and in the case of this client, was causing an extension response in the lower back.

 Tight Psoas Did What to the Shoulder?

 Subsequently, the thoracic spine countered this force by further rounding or flexing the upper back.
 Given that the right hip flexor was significantly tighter than the left, there was a more notable compensation through the opposing left thoracic region (keep in mind that the ribs are attached to the thoracic spine).
-This is the ideal position in which the left shoulder blade can become elevated and predispose someone to shoulder impingement.
-All of the muscles surrounding the thoracic spine, ribcage, shoulder blade and rotator cuff on the left side were acting with new directions of force that initiated with action at the hip.
+This is the ideal position in which the left shoulder blade can become elevated and predispose someone to shoulder injuries.
+All of the muscles surrounding the thoracic spine, ribcage, shoulder blade, and rotator cuff on the left side were acting with new directions of force that initiated with action at the hip.

 About Tara Keller

 Tara Keller is a Kinesiologist and owner of Essential Kinetics in Vancouver, BC, providing sport biomechanical analysis and corrective exercise training services.
-She is the co-developer of the “Building a Strong Foundation (BSF®)“ Instructor Certification program, providing accredited certification to therapists, trainers and coaches in the training of endurance athletes in the gym.
+She is the co-developer of the “Building a Strong Foundation (BSF®)“ Instructor Certification program, providing accredited certification to therapists, trainers, and coaches in the training of endurance athletes in the gym.
 She also partners with Human Motion Strength & Conditioning Inc. to bring BSF® Classes to multisport athletes throughout the greater Vancouver area to establish their foundational joint stability and core strength in the prevention of injury and transfer of strength gains directly to performance.
 For further information, visit: www.essentialkinetics.com